 All tables should be double-spaced and must be inserted at the appropriate pages.
-Horizontal and vertical grid lines should be used in all tables (the lines will be deleted by the Editor-in-Chief at the printing stage).
-The use of grid lines is to avoid the shifting of data into wrong rows or columns.
+Column and row grid lines should be used, from MS Word Table facility, in all the tables.
+But the grid lines will be concealed when printed.
+The requirement inclusion of the grid line is to avoid the shifting of data into wrong rows or columns as is sometimes the case with tables during printing, or evening downloading manuscripts from internet.

 Tables must be numbered in Arabic numerals according to the table sequence (e.g. Table 1) in the text.
-Tables should be numbered by section, nor should they be numbered as Table 1a.
-They should be referred to in the text.
+They should be referred to, in the text.
 At the top of each table, there should be a self-explanatory descriptive title, not in bold, ending with a full stop.
-Only the first letter of the beginning word of a table title should be capitalised; the rest should be in lower case, except in the case of proper nouns, scientific names or certain symbols.

-Avoid the indiscriminate use of capital letters and acronyms.
-The fact that land equivalent ratio is abbreviated as LER, does not mean that it should be spelt as "Land Equivalent Ratio" Also, indiscriminate use of capital letters in the body of the table should be avoided.
-The same data should not be presented as both tables and figures: only one format is required.
+Please avoid indiscriminate use of acronyms or abbreviations.
+The fact that leaf area index is abbreviated as LAI, does not mean that it should be written as "Leaf Area Index" with capital letter L, A, and I. Only the first letter of the beginning word of a table title should be capitalised; the rest should be in lower case, except in the case of proper nouns, scientific names or certain symbols.
+Indiscriminate use of capital letters in the body of the table should be avoided.
+The same data should not be presented as both tables and figures; only one is required.